DjangoGirls/tutorial/en/template_extending/README.md

 We want to use this as part of our template for all the content blocks.
 Time to add block tags to this file!

 {% raw %}You want your block tag to match the tag in your `base.html` file.
 You also want it to include all the code that belongs in your content blocks.
 To do that, put everything between `{% block content %}` and `{% endblock content %}`.
-Like this: {% endraw %}
+Like this:{% endraw %}

 {% filename %}blog/templates/blog/post_list.html{% endfilename %}
 ```html